Casimir-Polder interaction of neutrons with metal or dielectric surfaces: Introduction

+In view of practical applications, neutrons as probes allow for very clean, systematic experiments due to their limited ability to couple to the environment.
+They carry neither a measurable nonzero electrical charge nor an electric dipole moment.
+The current upper limit for an electric charge $q_n$ is given by $|q_n|<1.3\cdot10^{-21}\, q_e$~\cite{Baumann:1988} ($q_e$ is the electric charge), while the current upper limit for the magnitude electric dipole-moment $d_n$ is $|d_n|<1.8\cdot10^{-26}\, q_e\, \mathrm{cm}$~\cite{Abel2020}.
+Effects due to a magnetic coupling of the spin of the neutron can be effectively shielded, see, e.g., reference~\cite{Lins:2015} for state-of-the-art shielding in a neutron electric dipole moment experiment.
+Finally, its relative long-life time (over $14\,$min) does not constrain experimental practicability.

-Evidence for interactions of neutrons with walls has been found within the context of neutron interferometry.
+Evidence for contact-interactions of neutrons with surfaces has been found within the context of neutron interferometry.
 In particular, by introducing a stack of narrow slits into one arm of such an interferometer, a confinement-induced phase shift has been found \cite{Rauch02}.
 Here, the plates forming the slits provide rigid boundary conditions for the neutron wave function.
 This is in contrast to our proposed long-range Casimir--Polder interaction which should be felt by the entire neutron wave function within such slits.

+Our analysis yields an important answer to the question whether the Casimir--Polder interaction has to be taken into account in different neutron-based experimental setups: while for current experiments the obtained Casimir--Polder energies lie below the detection threshold, a noticable contribution to future highly-sensitive experiments is conceivable.

 The article is organised a follows: we begin by describing the proposed setup of a neutron in front of a metal or dielectric surface and introduce the basic formalism of macroscopic quantum electrodynamics used to describe the surface-assisted magnetic field.
 We then derive the Casimir--Polder force on the neutron using second-order perturbation theory.
-Finally, we quantify the resulting neutron--plate interaction for different substrate materials and compare it to gravitational potentials.
+Finally, we quantify the resulting neutron--plate interaction for different substrate materials, compare it to gravitational potentials as well as contributions due to the neutron's static polarisabilities and discuss its relevance in state-of-the-art gravitational resonance spectroscopy experiments.